Most Effective Placement of Water Damage Restoration Equipment

 Choosing the right equipment starts your project out on the right foot.
 When choosing a dehumidifier you should consider both the size of the room, the saturation level, and room temperature and humidity.

-Here are some basic guidelines for choosing a dehumidifier based on room size:
+Here are some basic guidelines for choosing a dehumidifier for commercial needs based on room size:

 - 600 to 800 Square Foot Space — 75-99 PPD AHAM